Exploring Menorca’s Best Beaches

 There are just a few things to note before you embark on your journey…

-• As a general rule, I find the Northern Menorca beaches to be quieter, both in terms of visitor numbers and aquatic activities.
-Perhaps it was just the way the wind was blowing, but I also found them to be more sheltered than the favoured beaches of the south.
+- As a general rule, I find the Northern Menorca beaches to be quieter, both in terms of visitor numbers and aquatic activities.
+And from personal experience, I also find that they experience less wind in the summer months.

 Map of Menorca Beaches